 How did the post office lose my mail?

 How does mail travel?
 I hope we answered it for you!
-The first step is to collect the mail, next is to sort it via one or multiple processing centers, before delivering it to a center for last mile distribution.
-The post office really is the expert in moving billions of pieces of mail.
+The first step is for your local post office to collect the mail, next is to sort it via one or multiple processing centers, before delivering it to a center for last mile distribution.
+The postal service really is the expert in moving billions of pieces of mail whether it be snail-mail or priority express.

 Did you know how involved mail delivery is?